Understanding User Context

 interface.
 The GetUserContext

 method retrieves the headers sent from the client and stores them in a dictionary.
-This dictionary can then be used in other functions.

 Using the User Context in the DataSourceProvider

-to in either the ChangeDataSourceAsync
+, in either the ChangeDataSourceAsync

 or ChangeDataSourceItemAsync

+.
 When used in the ChangeDataSourceAsync

-, you might be checking user permissions to access a data source or tenant, or as a server or host property passed from a token.
+, you might be checking user permissions to access a data source or database tenant, or as a server or host property passed from a token.

 When used in the ChangeDataSourceItemAsync

-, UserContext properties are commonly used as parameters in custom queries, stored procedures or function calls.
+property values are commonly used as parameters in custom queries, stored procedures or function calls.
+The following example demonstrates how to use values passed from the client that are then picked up by the UserContextProvider

-(IRVUserContext userContext, string dashboardId, RVDataSourceItem dataSourceItem)
+string dashboardId, RVDataSourceItem dataSourceItem)

 {